 Living in Williamsburg, Brooklyn

-So why is this neighborhood associated with these types of people?
-This could be due to the large art scene found within the neighborhood along with the many creatives that call it home.
-Additionally, Williamsburg is full of a wide variety of culturally influential people that come from different backgrounds.
+However, Williamsburg is also full of a wide variety of culturally influential people that come from different backgrounds.
 This includes artists, foodies, musicians, fashionistas, and many others.

 Safety and crime rate in Williamsburg

 If you’re looking to start a family or move as a family in NYC, you may be wondering about the safety and crime rates of neighborhoods.
 Should you move to Brooklyn and is Williamsburg safe?
 Williamsburg is patrolled by the 90th Precinct and 94th Precinct of NYPD .
 The 90th Precinct has a lower crime rate as all categories of crime have decreased by 72.3% between 1990 and 2018.
 As for the 94th Precinct, all categories of crime have decreased by 72.9% between 1990 and 2018.

 While many view Manhattan as the NYC borough with plenty of dining, entertainment, and nightlife options, Williamsburg is a neighborhood in Brooklyn that will prove them wrong.
 In fact, Williamsburg has a large dining and cafe scene as they are home to many trendy and Michelin-starred restaurants that host a variety of cuisine.

 This includes Barano, Kings County Imperial, La Superior, Llama Inn, St. Anselm, and Sunday in Brooklyn.
 Williamsburg’s coffee scene is represented by the various cafes you can find in the neighborhood such as Devoción, Butler Bake Shop and Espresso Bar, The Blue Stove, Partners Coffee, and Variety Coffee.